The First Revival was the first

 ‘And all of today’s musicians

-would know the songs we sung’,
+would know the songs we've sung,'

 said Carl as they left the building.

-‘Of course, we might die young’,
+'Of course, we might die young,'

 mused Aaron, and the preacher

 grew pale.
-‘Not all, you know’,
+'Not all, you know,'

 he added to console him,